-The roots of the ECU Laboratory School date back to 1907 with the establishment of the East Carolina Teachers’ Training School.
+The roots of the ECU Community School date back to 1907 with the establishment of the East Carolina Teachers’ Training School.
 The school fulfilled the order of the North Carolina General Assembly for the establishment of a teachers’ training school “for the training of young white men and women.”
 The school opened in October 1909 and offered a free education to 461 white, predominantly female students from eastern North Carolina who signified an intention to teach (pg.
 9).
 The segregated foundations of the school, though disheartening, were unfortunately typical of the time and have been since confronted and amended.

 In order to offer training teachers practical experience in the professional preparation process, the Training School administration decided to open its own laboratory school.
 This was common practice for such institutions, offering training teachers a setting in which they could both observe and “test out the best learned in both special and general method, and make many valuable adaptations and discoveries in the process.”
 Up until this time, the Training School had cooperated with the Greenville Graded School to provide its students the opportunity to observe and practice within an already established public school.
 However, due to the increase in the number of training teachers, this arrangement became unsatisfactory.